 Culture in BatalaThe city is mainly populated with Sikhs and Hindus along with a trace of the Jat race.
 Hence these people follow a culture that mainly adheres to the aforementioned communities.
-Batala being a small city does not prominently feature modern shopping malls or multiplexes.
+Batala being a small city of Punjab does not prominently feature modern shopping malls or multiplexes.
 Hence Batala rejoices in tradition and culture that has been run down the Punjabi community since ages.

 Drama and Theater in BatalaWith fewer infrastructures for formal drama theaters, Batala still enjoys these on stages made on temporary basis.
 However, since Batala has a rich history that has given birth to poets like Shiv Kumar Batalvi, the culture for music and art is very strong.
 Colleges and schools keep various programs pertaining to the attachment of art and culture.
 Shiv Batalvi Cultural Center had been founded to commemorate the famous poet.
 However, it has not been fully functional yet.